 Update: FHI operations during Corona

-Due to the slowed spread of the virus in Germany, the Fritz Haber Institute of the Max Planck Society has partly re-instated its office hours, while continuing appropriate safety measures.
+Due to the quick spread of the virus in Germany, the Fritz Haber Institute of the Max Planck Society has partly re-instated shift work and increased safety measures.

 Last Edit: 12.06.2020